-Cash flows are presented in the Statement of Cash Flows on a gross basis, except for the GST component of investing and financing activities, which are disclosed as operating cash flows.
+Cash flows are presented in the Statement of Cash Flows on a gross basis.

 (g) Trade and Other Payables

 Trade payables and other payables are recognised when the Company becomes obliged to make future payments resulting from the purchase of goods and services.
 The balance is unsecured and is recognised as a current liability with the amount normally paid within 30 days of recognition of the liability.